genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 :::info ESTIMATED TIME
 40 mins
 :::
-Modify the class TradeStateMachine to keep the trade.price removing the current rule when TradeStatus.NEW, and set the field trade.enteredBy to empty when TradeStatus.CANCELLED.
+Modify the class TradeStateMachine to keep the `trade.price`.
+Removing the current rule when TradeStatus.NEW, and set the field trade.enteredBy to empty when TradeStatus.CANCELLED.

 :::info UI CHANGES
 Open the **home.ts** file and add the TRADE_STATUS field in the const *COLUMNS*.
 The Cancel button can be added using the *Permissions.delete*.